marcm200/Mandelprison/README.md

 # Mandelprison - Free Benoit!

+A text adventure in style of the 80's like the Thor trilogy, here in C++.
+The Locomotive BASIC versions - one per level - are in subfolder BASIC (only in English, but including the magic hex).

 ### The Story:

 Sadly, Benoit Mandelbrot has been captured by the villain Fraktalo  and is now held prisoner in a cell in the hyperbolic center of the  main cardioid.
 Your task as the hero Taylor is to free Benoit and prevent fractal mathematics from falling into a dark age - a century without progress.